engr-rohitgoel/EDA-S3-files-processsing/README.md

 ![High Level Design](./images/EDA.jpg)

-This repository demonstrates how to implement a scalable Event-Driven Architecture (EDA) on AWS .
+This repository demonstrates how to implement a scalable Event-Driven Architecture (EDA) on AWS in us-west-2 region .

 The architecture processes files uploaded to Amazon S3 and routes them through an event-driven pipeline for asynchronous processing and metadata storage.